fennovj/azure-notes/dva_c01_exam/06_xray.md

 ## X-ray SDK

 *Important* you must be running the X-ray daemon somewhere, X-ray doesn't just work magically, you have to pay for the daemon.
+(Edit: I think you can also call the 'PutTrace' api yourself, but it's more complicated?)
 Also, you must be able to communicate with the daemon on port 2000, UDP.
-If you want, in EC2, you can run the x-ray daemon on localhost, in which case you don't need to open port 2000.
+If you want, in EC2 or ECS, you can run the x-ray daemon on localhost, in which case you don't need to open port 2000.

 Used in your own applications, e.g. EC2 or ECS.
 Works like: